June 13, 2025

 “This program gave me the space to become the person I’ve always wanted to be,” she shared.
 “It helped me improve my communication skills, connect with others, and understand my own college journey more deeply.”

 Congratulations to this year’s CKG graduates and ambassadors.
-Your future is bright, and we’re honored to be a part of your journey.
+We’re proud to be part of your journey, and we can’t wait to see what you accomplish next.